How to Start A Blog in 20 Minutes – The Ultimate Guide

 Remember when I said making websites is like playing with Legos?
 That’s all thanks to WordPress – a completely free software that allows you to do anything with your website.

 Do you want to start a blog?
 You can use WordPress.
 Do you want to make a website like YouTube, Facebook, Groupon, or Amazon?
 You can use WordPress.
-This software is amazing!
+This software is amazing, learn more how WordPress works.

 And fortunately, you can install it for free with just a few clicks from Bluehost.

 How to install WordPress: